 Hillbilly is an heirloom tomato variety that is thought to have originated in West Virginia.

-The flavour of Lillian’s Yellow is a bold, full taste with the classic heirloom tomato balance of tartness and rich sweetness.
-The flavour of Lillian’s Yellow is much more intense than would be expected from a yellow-fleshed tomato.
+Lillian’s Yellow is a large, yellow tomato with an intense, juicy flavor that is perfectly balanced between tart and sweet.
+The flavor of Lillian’s Yellow is a bold, full taste with the classic heirloom tomato balance of tartness and rich sweetness.
+The flavor of Lillian’s Yellow is much more intense than would be expected from a yellow-fleshed tomato.
 The flesh is uniform, meaty, and has almost a creamy texture.

 “Possessing a superbly uniform, nearly creamy, juicy texture, it is a loud tomato that fills the senses, perfectly balanced between tart and sweet.”Epic Tomatoes: How to Select & Grow the Best Varieties of All Time, by Craig LeHoullier